Be that kid in your personal candy store!

 As with most cooking at high altitudes, there are modifications you'll need to make with candy recipes.
 For every 500 feet above sea level, decrease the temperature by one degree.
 If you live at an altitude of 3500 feet and the recipe calls for cooking to 234° F, cook it to 227° F.

-To make the best chocolate candy, you have to start with the best ingredients.
-Learn how to choose the right chocolate for the job, how to melt chocolate, and how to make ganache for rich, decadent candies like chocolate truffles.
+To make the best truffles you have to start with the best ingredients.
+Learn how to choose the right chocolate for the job, how to melt chocolate, and how to make ganache for rich, decadent chocolate truffles.
+Watch the video below to see how to make Easy Decadent Truffles.